Steve Camp: Musician

 Prior to becoming a conference speaker and lecturer, Camp was a popular contemporary Christian music singer-songwriter.
 In 1977, he signed a recording contract with Myrrh Records, releasing several songs as a solo artist.
 In 1983, Camp signed a contract with Sparrow Records, with whom he released nine successful albums.
 On his first album, Fire and Ice, Camp paired up with Michele Pillar to sing "Love's Not A Feeling".
 In 1989, Camp released his 10th studio album, Justice, on which he recorded a duet with BeBe Winans, entitled "Do You Feel Their Pain?"
-After Camp's contract with Sparrow ended in 1992, he signed with Warner Alliance, with whom he released 2 albums.
+After Camp's contract with Sparrow ended in 1992, he signed with Warner Alliance, with whom he released two albums.
 On his 1993 release Taking Heaven By Storm, Camp teamed up with veteran keyboardist and songwriter Michael Omartian, and together they produced a series of No. 1 hits in a single year (1994), including a contemporary remake of "The Lord's Prayer".
 Later that same year, he released a worship-themed project titled Mercy in the Wilderness.

 Appearances

 Along with other popular contemporary Christian artists of the 1980s, Camp made several front covers of CCM Magazine, World Magazine, and Christianity Today, among many others.
 At the same time, he also wrote several articles for leading Christian publications, in addition to giving numerous interviews on Christian radio.
 After recording several albums, Camp began attending Christian conferences and making frequent guest appearances at Christian colleges.
 In 1996, he was an honorable invitee at the Alliance of Confessing Evangelicals Conference, where the Cambridge Document was drafted.
 One year later, he appeared at the Summit on Church Music Ministry held at Cedarville College in Ohio, contending for sound Biblical theology in Christian music.

 In late 1998, Camp was in Celina, Ohio at a benefit for Harbor House Maternity Home, a Christian home for pregnant teens.
-440 people were present to hear Steve do four songs, including Keith Green's "Asleep in the Light" and Camp's own "He's All You Need."
+440 people were present to hear Camp perform four songs, including Keith Green's "Asleep in the Light" and Camp's own "He's All You Need."
 He followed up his first set of songs with an even more passionate exhortation, possibly causing some in attendance to be a bit uncomfortable with Camp's straightforward approach to his messages: they must do everything possible to save the unborn and be seen as proactively pro-life.